 The Bridge to Clinical Medicine major of the Master of Science in Biomedical Sciences, better known as the Bridge Program, is designed to expand the pool of successful medical school applicants from medically underrepresented, rural and inner-city communities.

-Students will be selected for the Bridge Program from the regular Florida State University College of Medicine (FSU COM) admissions cycle (application cannot be made directly to the Bridge Program).
+Students will be selected for the Bridge Program from the regular Florida State University College of Medicine (FSU COM) admissions cycle.
+An application cannot be made directly to the Bridge Program.
 Students from medically underrepresented, rural and inner-city populations who do not gain direct admission to the medical school may be invited to participate.

 Honors Medical Scholars benefit from participation in a special seminar course, a mentorship program, premed prerequisite courses, medical and community volunteer activities, and the Honors Medical Scholars society and other student organizations.
 Honors Medical Scholars are given pre-professional advising, meet with professors, observe classes, and shadow current students.